xuanwoa/ComfyUI-TopazVideoAI/README.md

 Common errors:
 No such filter: 'tvai_up'
 Make sure the ffmpeg path is correct and unique - you must use the ffmpeg that comes with TopazVideoAI.
+Remember to remove ffmpeg from other paths and from the ComfyUI environment.

 ### 中文
 要求：